What is Sublocade and how is it used?

 - Your SUBLOCADE injection will only be given to you by a certified healthcare provider.

-- Buprenorphine, the medicine in SUBLOCADE, can cause serious and life-threatening problems, especially if you take or use certain other medicines or drugs.
-Call your healthcare provider right away or get emergency help if you:
+- SUBLOCADE contains a medicine called buprenorphine.
+Buprenorphine is an opioid that can cause serious and life-threatening breathing problems, especially if you take or use certain other medicines or drugs.

 - cannot think well or clearly